Hyurl/enhance-req-res/README.md

 - `keepAlive` Whether the request fires with `Connection: keep-alive`.
 - `get(field)` Gets a request header field's (case insensitive) value.
-- `is(...types)` Checks if the request `Content-Type` matches the given types, avaialable of using short-hand words, like `html` indicates `text/html`.
+- `is(...types)` Checks if the request `Content-Type` matches the given types, available of using short-hand words, like `html` indicates `text/html`.
     If pass, returns the first matched type.

 ```javascript